What do Governors do?

 - Help determine the ethos of the school

 - Agree how to spend the school budget

 - Appoint new Headteachers and assist in the recruitment of other staff

 How does the governing body work?

 There are normally six to eight meetings a year which involve the full governing body.
-We hear reports from the Head Teacher, other members of staff and from the various committees about the work they have been doing.
-We ask questions, make decisions, comment on proposals, offer advice and act as a sounding board for ideas.
-Our objective is always to arrive at the best solution for the school.
+They are provided with reports from the Headteacher, other members of staff and from the various committees about the work they have been doing.
+They ask questions, make decisions, comment on proposals, offer advice and act as a sounding board for ideas.
+The governing body objective is always to arrive at the best solution for the school.

 Mrs J. Davies (term ends 26/09/2021)